Jbleezy/BO2-Reimagined/README.md

 * Drawing wallbuys no longer gives points
 * Arthur barricades are buyable debris
 * Arthur can be purchased to feed him candy and make him run around and kill zombies for 30 seconds
+* Ghosts take 20% of player's points instead of 2000 points
+* Ghosts no longer drop a free perk powerup if any player takes damage from ghosts during a ghost round
 * Ghosts no longer spawn and go after players not in the Mansion during a ghost round
-* Ghosts no longer drop a free perk powerup if any player gets damaged by the ghosts
 * Added controller aim assist to ghosts
 * Adjusted volume of zombie vocals
 * Fountain portal automatically active